What are the symptoms of food insecurity? How does the program work? How are donations used? Find answers to these FAQs and more, here.

 Please check out Find Your Community to see if we have a program in your community.
 If we do not have one in your area, reach out to your trusted school contact to inquire about resources.

-100% of every dollar contributed to End 68 Hours of Hunger goes directly to support our providing food for at risk children.
+100% of every dollar contributed to End 68 Hours of Hunger goes directly to support our providing food for food insecure children.

 All local programs are completely volunteer!